microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/authenticationeventsflow-update.md

 ### Example 2: Update the onAttributeCollection event of a self-service sign up user flow

-Add city (built-in attribute) as an attribute to be collected during Attribute Collection step of a  self-service sign up user flow
+Add city (built-in attribute) as an attribute to be collected during the attribute collection step of a self-service sign up user flow.
+You must specify in the **inputs** object all attributes that you want to retain, otherwise they are removed from the user flow.

 #### Request